Out-Law / Your Daily Need-To-Know

 Corrective actions and risk assessments

-These are matters which require a risk assessment and can be matters of fine judgement.
-It needs to be borne in mind that if the enforcement authorities are not satisfied with the action which is proposed, it may take matters out of the hands of the producer/distributor and impose its decision via a safety notice.
+Determining the action to be taken on discovery that a product it has placed on the market is unsafe is a matter which requires a risk assessment and can be one of fine judgement.
+It needs to be borne in mind that if the enforcement authorities are not satisfied with the action which is proposed, they may take things into their own hands and impose their decision via a safety notice.

-Unlike the GPSD, the sectoral legislation applies to products for use at work or in commercial premises as well as to consumer products.
+Unlike the GPSR, these sector specific safety regulations generally apply to products for use at work or in commercial premises as well as to consumer products.
+They tend to address more specific risks.

-However, the new sectoral legislation contains its own obligations to take corrective measures, including withdrawal and recall as necessary, to ensure sample testing and being informed of complaints, and to inform the relevant enforcement authorities in the event of risk.
-Accordingly, the GPSD requirements are replaced by these provisions.
+The sectoral legislation contains its own obligations to take corrective measures, including withdrawal and recall as necessary, to ensure sample testing and being informed of complaints, and to inform the relevant enforcement authorities in the event of risk.
+Accordingly, the GPSR requirements are replaced by these provisions.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.